ericposas/ecolab-cms/README.md

 ##TODO
   - code() submit route doesn't work directly; code reset working when we pass it to the login function, strange.
   - Create Edit mode for all module types
-  - Clean up, add all functionality to Web Module edit/create
   - Create all functions for "Custom Module", which is essentially an image upload route
   - Add function of "enabled/disabled" for modules (will disable on the tablet/screen view)